 One of the best ways to ensure that you have a quality lifestyle as you get older is to consider what your needs are as you age.
-This could mean remodeling your existing home to make it more senior-friendly and accessible.
+This could mean remodeling your existing home to make it more senior-friendly and accessible as well as taking steps to ensure fall prevention.
 This could also mean the difference between staying in your own home and having to move into assisted living, so it can definitely be worth the investment!

 First, you need to think about what a “quality” lifestyle means to you personally as you get older.
 According to an AARP poll, 3 out of every 4 retirees want to remain in their current homes.
 This is doable if you incorporate certain modifications or renovations into your current space.
 Think about what kind of quality of life you want to experience as you get older.
 No one wants to become less mobile or less independent as they age; you need to consider all the facets of getting older and what needs to change about your existing home in order to accommodate these facets.

 Think about if your current space can accommodate wheelchairs or walkers, are there any stairs, where are the problem areas like slippery floors or throw rugs, how will you change your bathroom area to be more senior-friendly?
 Thinking through these issues before you ever hire a contractor can help you create a design plan for your home that is both safe AND beautiful.